comp-arison/jukebox/README.md

 ### Installation

-Download this project's source code and drag the "jukebox" folder (inside the downloaded zip folder) into the games mods folder.
+Download the latest version from the [Rleases](https://github.com/rebelderp127/jukebox/releases) and drag the "jukebox" folder (inside the downloaded zip folder) into the game's mods folder.

 IMPORTANT: This mod requires CCSE.
-Download it here: https://klattmose.github.io/CookieClicker/SteamMods/CCSE.zip?v=2.031
+Download it [here](https://klattmose.github.io/CookieClicker/SteamMods/CCSE.zip?v=2.031).

 Install CCSE the same way you would install the Jukebox mod.